cmsua/documentation/README.md

 Next, the **test log view** is visible.
 Separated into tabs, this window will display the log of each test in real-time.

 Lastly, the **Controller Status** view is a live visualization of each hexacontroller, as well as the services on each.
 A green LED indicates a valid response, while a red LED indicates an error.
 A blue LED is only present when the test did not run, likely due to an error in a previous test.

+## Electrical Testing Prodecure

+1. Verify that the [hexacontroller](#the-hexacontroller) is ready to accept a hexaboard.
+In this state, the controller should be switched on, but not powering the trophy.
+The Power Indicator LEDs in the upper-left should be lit green, and the central LEDs should be unlit.

+2. Place the [hexaboard](#the-hexaboard) in a riser.
+Then, connect the trophy to the hexaboard.
+Ensure that proper [board orientation](#board-orientation) is maintained.
+Verify that the trophy has not become disconnected from the hexacontroller.
+When placed appropriately, the riser's retaining walls should not impede the trophy.

+3. Attach an L3 Loopback board to the hexaboard.
+When attached appropriately, the hole in the loopback board should align with a cylindical column attached to the hexacontroller.
+The board should not overlap with the trophy.

+4. Verify the Power Supply is disabled.
+Then, connect the appropriate power cable to the hexaboard.
+The label on the power cord should match the label of the hexacontroller.

+5. In the [Module Testing GUI](#software-introduction), select the text field for the board ID.
+Then, using the barcode scanner, scan the barcode on the board.
+The cursor should then advance to the HGROC fields, which should then be scanned accordingly.

+6. Verify that the hexacontroller is ready to start testing.
+In the GUI, the controller should indicate a green status light for "Connected" and "Zynq".

+7. Click "Start Test".
+The column will disable.
+During the test, the central power indicator LEDs will be lit blue.
+Once the test is finished, the column will re-enable.

+8. Verify the hexacontroller is no longer powering the hexaboard.
+The central power indicator LEDs should no longer be lit blue.

+9. Disconnect the hexaboard from the L3 Loopback and the trophy.
+Place the hexaboard in the completed boards area.